Lenny Randle: Washington Senators and Texas Rangers

+1974 brawl

+During a game in Arlington between the Texas Rangers and the Cleveland Indians on May 29, 1974, in the bottom of the eighth inning, Randle bunted off Cleveland pitcher Milt Wilcox, one pitch after Wilcox had thrown a pitch that flew behind Randle's back.
+But as Wilcox tried to scramble for the ball, Randle changed course and deliberately smashed into Wilcox.
+As Randle attempted to continue to first base, he was tackled by other Cleveland players and ruled out.
+A bench-clearing brawl ensued.
+This incident preceded the 10 Cent Beer Night riot in Cleveland six days later on June 4.

 1977 punching incident

 During spring training in 1977, first round draft choice Bump Wills earned the starting second base job over Randle.
 On March 28, the Rangers were in Orlando for an exhibition game with the Minnesota Twins.
 During batting practice an hour before the first pitch, Randle approached Rangers manager Frank Lucchesi.
-Randle claimed that Lucchesi called him a "punk", which Lucchesi denies.
-Randle punched Lucchesi in the face three times before the altercation was stopped by bystanders.
+Suddenly, Randle punched Lucchesi in the face three times before the altercation was stopped by bystanders.
+Randle said that Lucchesi had called him a "punk", and, though Lucchesi denied it, he had done so to a group of reporters and insisted they print it.

 Lucchesi was hospitalized for a week, needing plastic surgery to repair his fractured cheekbone which Randle had broken in three places.
 He also received bruises to his kidney and back.
 The Rangers suspended Randle for 30 days without pay and fined him $10,000.
 On April 26, before the suspension was complete, Texas traded him to the New York Mets for cash and a player to be named later; Texas later received Rick Auerbach.

 Randle was charged with assault, and pleaded no contest to battery charges in a Florida court, receiving a $1,050 fine.
-The Texas Rangers fired Lucchesi on June 21.
+The Rangers fired Lucchesi on June 21.
 Lucchesi sued Randle for $200,000.
 They settled for $20,000.